-- Amend Clause 22.03 Landmarks and Tall Structures to refer to the updated version of the Strategy Plan. - Amend Clause 22.14 Heritage Places within the World Heritage Environs Area to: - Amend the title to Development Guidelines for the World Heritage Environs Area. - Remove the distinction between areas of Greater and Lesser sensitivity of the WHEA. - Implement minor expansions of the WHEA boundary to the east, including: - Road reserve up to the property line on the east side of Fitzroy Street between Bell Street and Victoria Parade. - Amend policy to include provisions to nominate and address the protection of primary view lines. - Amend policy to specifically discourage specific types of signage within the WHEA. - Amend Clause 66.04 Referral of permit application to nominate the Executive Director, Heritage Victoria as a determining Referral Authority for certain scales of development. - Consolidate DD08 into a new WHEA DD0 (see details below). - Implement a new DDO to apply to the entire WHEA to include: - Appropriate design objectives and decision guidelines which function to protect the World Heritage values and prominence of the REB & Carlton Gardens. - Height controls and built form guidance for GRZ, NRZ, Commercial 1 Zone (C1Z) and Public Use Zone (PUZ) land.
+- Amend Clause 22.03 Landmarks and Tall Structures to refer to the updated version of the Strategy Plan. - Amend Clause 22.14 Heritage Places within the World Heritage Environs Area to: - Amend the title to Development Guidelines for the World Heritage Environs Area. - Remove the distinction between areas of Greater and Lesser sensitivity of the WHEA. - Amend policy to include provisions to nominate and address the protection of primary view lines. - Amend policy to specifically discourage specific types of signage within the WHEA. - Amend Clause 66.04 Referral of permit application to nominate the Executive Director, Heritage Victoria as a determining Referral Authority for certain scales of development. - Consolidate DD08 into a new WHEA DD0 (see details below). - Implement a new DDO to apply to the entire WHEA to include: - Appropriate design objectives and decision guidelines which function to protect the World Heritage values and prominence of the REB & Carlton Gardens. - Height controls and built form guidance for GRZ, NRZ, Commercial 1 Zone (C1Z) and Public Use Zone (PUZ) land.